 Many people are reluctant to the idea of home equipment because it can take up a lot of space, space that many of us don’t have.
 Enter the folding treadmill.
 Today you can find a large variety of such machines that can be easily folded and put away when you’re not working out.
 Because it has wheels, it’s also easy to move it around to and from the place you stored it.

-Bonus Tip: Track your Activity
+Tip: Track your Treadmill Training

 Exercising on a regular basis is great for both your physical and mental health.
 In order to truly reap the benefits it’s also important to keep track of your activity.
 This way you’ll be able to hold yourself accountable, to stay updated with the progress made along the way and take delight in your fitness accomplishments.